-We borrowed this tomato technique from Seven Fires: Grilling the Argentine Way (Artisan, 2009; $35) by Francis Mallmann.
+One of our favorite grilling techniques is to use a cast-iron skillet, a method we borrowed from Seven Fires: Grilling the Argentine Way (Artisan, 2009; $35).
+It’s ideal for charring cherry tomatoes, since it keeps them from falling through the grate.
 If you have the real estate on your grill, you can do steps 2 and 3 at the same time.

-1. Heat grill to medium (350° to 450°).
-Cut 18 thin slices from baguette, each 3 to 4 in. long.
+1. Heat a grill to medium (350° to 450°).
+Cut 18 thin diagonal slices from baguette, angling knife so each slice is 3 to 4 in. long.
 Save remaining bread for another use.
-Set baguette slices on a tray to carry to grill and brush all over with about 1 tbsp. oil.
+Set baguette slices on a tray and brush all over with about 1 tbsp. oil.

-2. Grill bread with lid down, turning once with tongs, until browned, 1 to 3 minutes total.
+2. Arrange bread on cooking grate and grill with lid down, turning once with tongs, until browned, 1 to 3 minutes total.
 Transfer to a platter.

-3. Heat a large cast-iron skillet or other ovenproof frying pan on cooking grate with grill lid down until water dances when sprinkled on skillet, 8 to 10 minutes.
+3. Heat a large cast-iron skillet or other oven-proof frying pan on cooking grate, with lid down, until water dances when sprinkled on skillet, 8 to 10 minutes.
 Add 1 1/2 tbsp. oil and spread with a heatproof brush.
 Pour tomato halves into pan, then quickly turn with tongs so all are cut side down.
 Sprinkle with 1/4 tsp. each salt and pepper.
 Cook with grill lid down, without stirring, until juices evaporate and tomatoes are blackened on cut side, 10 to 15 minutes.
 Gently loosen tomatoes from pan with a wide metal spatula as they’re done and transfer to a bowl.

 4. Spoon ricotta into a bowl and drizzle remaining 1/2 tbsp. oil on top.
 Put basil in another bowl.
-Set out toasts with tomatoes, ricotta, and basil so people can build their own bruschetta.
-Season with more salt and pepper to taste.
+Set out toasts with tomatoes, ricotta, basil, salt, and pepper so people can build and season their own bruschettas.

 Go to full version of